 Praise for Doe

 "My choice for the 2018 Eugene Paul Nassar Poetry Prize is Aimée Baker’s Doe, published by The University of Akron Press.
 A terrible beauty is born in this book-length elegy for female victims of kidnapping, rape, torture, and murder; the presumed dead, the disappeared, and the unidentified.
 These last, for whom the book is named, remind us of women’s universal vulnerability as the hunted gender.
 In language both violent and tender, the book exhumes the cases of women from across the continent and the century, bearing witness to their spirits, prayers, and passions.
 Doe is a suite of gorgeously orchestrated poems that remind us not to turn away from the news.
 Instead, it commands us to resist injustice with the compassion that only art can bring to life.
 I wholly admire this haunting, stunning, and necessary book, and I endorse it with no reservations."

 on the selection of Doe for the

 Eugene Paul Nassar Award

 “My choice for the award is Doe—that book is so good, so well executed with such difficult subject matter.
 I admire its active courage, its commitment to witnessing what so many reject.
 It stayed with me through reading all the others—fantastic books, the lot of them.
 But Doe is a game changer, a silence eliminator.”

 - Allison Joseph on the selection of Doe for Akron Prize

 As a first generation college student, Aimée received her BA in Creative Writing and History from St. Lawrence University and her MFA from Arizona State University where she was Prose Editor for Hayden’s Ferry Review.
-Currently, she is a lecturer for SUNY Plattsburgh’s Professional Writing Certificate Program and she also serves as the Executive Editor for Saranac Review.
+Currently, she is a lecturer at a university and is at work on her next book.